soulomoon/SICP/README.md

 # SICP
-Short for the magic book < Structure and Interpretation of Computer Programs >
+Short for the wizard book < Structure and Interpretation of Computer Programs >
 For better reading experience, you can find html version here:
 [Structure and Interpretation of Computer Programs](http://sarabander.github.io/sicp/html/index.xhtml#SEC_Contents)